cxw620/rust-polyglot/src/stability.md

 there are Editions of Rust.
 Currently, Rust 2015, 2018, and the work-in-progress 2021.

-Each edition is a dialect.
+Each edition is a dialect, even with different syntax.
-The same compiler supports several editions.
+The same compiler supports all the editions.
 The edition is specified at the level of a crate, and a single program may contain code from several editions.